Winter Ride Closures at Walt Disney World

 Why go during a period when some of the best of Walt Disney World may not be available?

-For the currently known 2013 winter closures, see this.
+For the currently known 2014 winter closures at Disney World, see this.

 However, I’ve seen some claims that “only Splash Mountain is closed” during this period, so I went back and analyzed ride closures over the last five years to double check the facts.